MeltanoLabs/Meta/README.md

 With MeltanoLabs we hope to foster a community of contributors who are well versed in Singer and the Meltano SDK.
 The three roles that exist in MeltanoLabs are maintainers, contributors, and community members.
-Each one has different expectations and level of access to the respositories within MeltanoLabs.
+Each one has different expectations and level of access to the repositories within MeltanoLabs.

 ### Community Members